ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 ## Install Omnishock

-Follow the guide over at [https://github.com/ejuarezg/omnishock/#building-for-the-raspberry-pi-1-b](my fork of the omnishock repo.)
+Follow the guide over at [my fork of the omnishock repo.](https://github.com/ejuarezg/omnishock/#building-for-the-raspberry-pi-1-b)

 Place the binary somewhere that the system can see it.
 For example
 ```sh